MoreiraCN/Filtering-Illumina-sequence/README.md

 ### Probe of entire chromosome

 This library was process by a DOP-PCR reaction prior to sequencing, resulting in more fragmented sequences harbouring DOP-PCR primer sequence (6MW - 5' CCGACTCGAGNNNNNNATGTGG 3').
-The filtering was also performed using Trimmomatic with the set of Illumina adapters from BBMap, but was performed in three steps: (i) filtering of Illumina adapters; (ii) filtering of 6MW sequence and quality patterns; (iii) cut of the first thirty bases of each sequence.
+The filtering was also performed using Trimmomatic with the set of Illumina adapters from BBMap, but was performed in three steps: (i) filtering of Illumina adapters; (ii) filtering of 6MW sequence and quality patterns; (iii) cut of the first thirty bases from the start of the read.
 In order to filter 6MW sequence, a file containing this sequence was included in the directory Trimmomatic-0.39/adapters/.
 FastQC was used to verify the libraries quality and set the parameters to be used.

 Command line used for step i: